Projects

 Mayor, City of Centennial

-Centennial, Colorado has created a flexible system to meet community needs.
+Centennial, Colorado created a flexible system to meet community needs

 No one can predict the future, but we can plan for the necessary wiggle room of life’s uncertainties.
-The Centennial and Jacobs partnership designed a flexible and adjustable service through a value-exchange system.
-This system allows the city to adjust service quantities based on their changing priorities and demands.
-So, for example, if a mild winter requires less snow plowing, the city then can decide to use those dollars for additional road striping.
-The city can now more effectively manage its budget over the contract’s lifetime while performance standards enable it to control the timing and amount of service performed and pass the risk of quality and deadline commitments to us.
+Our partnership designed a flexible and adjustable service through a value-exchange system.
+This system allows the city to adjust service levels and associated quantities based on changing priorities and demands.
+For example, if a mild winter requires less roadway striping in the spring, the city can decide to exchange those dollars for additional pothole patching.
+This allows the city to manage its budget more effectively over the contract’s lifetime while performance standards enable control of the timing and the amount of service performed while passing the risk of quality and deadline commitments to Jacobs.
 Now doesn’t that make planning for the future a little less daunting?

 Innovation that can stand up to mother nature